elliotfisher1/Travelling-Santa-Problem/README.md

 ### Ant Colony Optimisation

 ACO is a nature-inspired metaheuristic.
 A colony of artificial "ants" each constructs a candidate route through the cities.
-After each round, routes that performed well deposit virtual **pheromone** on the edges they used.
-Over thousands of iterations, the colony converges on an increasingly efficient path — with worse routes fading as their pheromone evaporates.
+After each round, routes that performed well deposit virtual pheromone on the edges they used.
+Over thousands of iterations, the colony converges on an increasingly efficient path - with worse routes fading as their pheromone evaporates.

 Key parameters that shape the search: